Appetizers & SnacksLunch & Dinner

 • Preheat oven to 375ºF.
 Grease a baking sheet and set it aside.

-• Beat the eggs in a small bowl and set it aside.
+• Beat the eggs in a small bowl and set them aside.
 Place the almond meal in a second bowl and set it aside.

 • Spread pesto evenly on top of each chicken breast.